brchn6/ML_Project/README.md

 ## Contact
+Saar Ziv -  saar.
+Guy Ilan - guy.ilan@weizmann.ac.il
 Bar Cohen - bar.cohen@weizmann.ac.il
 Project Link: [GitHub Repository URL]

-## Workflow Check
+# Workflow Check
 1. Data upload and initial preprocessing occur within the `Data_preparation/` directory.
-    The data folder contains all the csv files given to us at the beginning of the project as well as the final train set used for trqaining the model:
+    The data folder contains all the CSV files given to us at the beginning of the project as well as the final training set used for training the model:
     1. diabetes_data.csv
     2. IDS_mapping.csv
     3. copula_train_set_300_epochs_4_numeric.csv